sassoftware/sasoptpy/doc/guide/sessions.rst

 ~~~~~~~~~~~~

 A :class:`swat.cas.connection.CAS` session is needed to solve optimization
-problems with *sasoptpy* using SAS Viya OR solvers.
+problems with *sasoptpy* by using SAS Viya optimization solvers.
 See the SAS documentation to learn more about CAS sessions and SAS Viya.

-A sample CAS Session can be created using the following commands.
+You can create a sample CAS Session as follows:

 .. ipython:: python
    :suppress: